jennybc/README-as-visual-index/README.md

 Do you have directories on GitHub that contain alot of figures, specifically PNGs?
 Would you like a quick overview of the figures?
 Like, now?

-This repo holds R scripts that show how to automatically generate a visual index as the `README.md` for a figure directory, but here's the only idea:
+This repo holds R scripts that show how to automatically generate a crude visual index as the `README.md` for a figure directory, but here's the only idea:

     ```{r}
     fig_files <- list.files(fig_dir, pattern = "png$")